almondheil/almondheil.github.io/source/_posts/2024-05-25-the-average-value-of-a-coin.md

 > to ignore these because I don't really care about them.

-With this, I can sum up the number of coins produced since 1982, and use that to derive the total value and total weight produced.
+With this, I can sum up the number of coins produced since 1982, and use that to derive the total value and total mass that have been minted.

 | Coin | # Produced | Total Value ($) | Total Mass (g) |
 ------ | --------- | ---------- | -------------------- |